ronaldconn/onlysubs/README.md

-# Only Subarus - the versatile pm app for any team
+# Only Subarus - The Junkyard Companion

 ![gif of app in action](https://raw.githubusercontent.com/ronaldconn/onlysubs/main/onlysubs.gif)